hugbed/strabus-ros/inter_eye_rail/README.md

 parameter value unit is equal to the selected step mode (full, half, quarter, etc.).

 #### stop command
+Stop the movement of the rail.
+If it is not moving, the command does nothing.

 ```
 {
     "command" : "stop",